DejanHFT/SWProject_SentimentAnalysis/README.md

 # SWProject_TF-IDF
 Software Project with Mr. Stäbler.
 Repository of Group 1.

+# Insights about the example implementation
+- currently two sentiment analysis are being processed simultaneosly -> TextBlob and NLTK: From my experience suits better for our use case -> library is specialized for social media texts
+-

 # Console output of example implementation
 Sentiment Score for 1.
 The Tell Tale Heart  Author Edgar Allan Poe.pdf, Page 1 (TextBlob): 0.01964699074074075